-Electronic Ballot - Nisqually Indian Tribe NISQUALLY INDIAN TRIBE PRIMARY ELECTION AND GENERAL ELECTION VOTING INSTRUCTIONS Over: Touch the candidate's name for each race.
-A check mark will gespear.
-If you make a mistake, louch it again and the check mark will gespear.
-When you are done, louch Continue at the bottom of the screen.
+NISQUALLY INDIAN TRIBE PRIMARY ELECTION AND GENERAL ELECTION VOTING INSTRUCTIONS To vote: Touch the candidate's name for each race.
+A check mark will appear.
+If you make a mistake, touch it again and the check mark will disappear.
+When you are done, touch Continue at the bottom of the screen.
 On the Review page, carefully review your choices.
-If your choices are correct, louch Continue at the bottom of the screen.
-Jivan choices are correct, louch Continue at the bottom of the screen.
+If you want to make changes, touch Change to go back to voting screen.
+If your choices are correct, touch Confirm at the bottom of the screen.
 Thank you!